hcarnes/hcarnes.github.io/_posts/2018-12-31-react_bind.markdown

   };
   ```

 There are probably other ways to accomplish this challenge, but I enjoyed learning more about `bind()` through this process.
-Also in case you are interested, I removed some of the code (used for styling and validating the input), so that I could focus just on the issue around deleting characters.
+Also in case you noticed the details in the demo, I removed some of the code (used for styling and validating the input), so that I could focus just on the issue around deleting characters.
 If you are interested in the input character count or conditional output works shown in the demo, you can view all the code on Github [here](https://github.com/hcarnes/assignment_2/tree/master/src).